UPDATE TO THE UPDATE: BlogHer and Sponsored Bloggers: Answers to Frequently Asked Questions (FAQs)

 A. By sponsoring your attendance at BlogHer 2010, your sponsor gets whatever benefits you agree to provide to them.
 Sponsoring an individual BlogHer conference attendee directly is not equivalent to sponsoring the event itself, and therefore attendee sponsors are not eligible for any official sponsor benefits.
 For example, you may decide to offer them ad space or other sponsored content on your blog.
 You may agree to wear logo wear at the event.
 You may agree to provide other consulting services in exchange for sponsorship.

-Whatever you decide to offer, BlogHer Publishing Network members should simply remember to adhere to the editorial guidelines attached to your contract with BlogHer.
-This would mean, for instance, that you cannot write a post about your sponsor’s great products or services on your editorial blog; it would have to go in your review blog or another portion of your site where ads do not display.
+Whatever you decide to offer, BlogHer Publishing Network members should simply remember to adhere to the Editorial Guidelines attached to your contract with BlogHer.
+This would mean, for instance, that if you write a post about your sponsor’s great products or services, you need to prominently disclose the relationship you have with them.
 Please contact the BlogHer Help Desk if you have questions: (firstname.lastname@example.org).

 Q. Can my sponsor have a booth at BlogHer 2010?